-If you are going to arrive at the Hartsfield-Jackson Atlanta International Airport, make an advance reservation with a shuttle service (listed below).
-The shuttle may pick you up at the airport or have you take public transportation (MARTA) from the airport to a station outside the city.
+If you are arriving at the Hartsfield-Jackson Atlanta International Airport, make an advance reservation with a shuttle service (see below).
+The shuttle may pick you up at the airport or ask that you take public transportation (MARTA) from the airport to a station outside the city.
 This is easily done since there is a MARTA train station in the airport terminal.

-The MARTA station farthest north from the airport is North Springs (No access to shopping, etc.) One stop earlier is Sandy Springs.
-At Sandy Springs station there is shopping including a REI and Target, plus many restaurants and shops.
-REI offers a shuttle service seasonally.
-Contact REI at (770) 901-9200 to confirm availability and fees.
+The MARTA station farthest north from the airport is North Springs, however there is no direct access to shopping or services.
+One stop earlier, near the Sandy Springs station, there is shopping including an REI and Target, plus many restaurants and shops.

 It you are traveling by train or bus, you may arrive in Atlanta or Gainesville.
 Again you will need a shuttle to the trail or Amicalola Falls SP.
 Be sure to make a reservation for a shuttle.

 Lists of shuttle operators along the trail are maintained on the following websites:

 If you decide to travel between Gainesville and the Atlanta Airport, AMTRAK and Greyhound Bus Lines operate connecting services.
 The easiest and least expensive way to get from Hartsfield-Jackson Atlanta International Airport to the bus station in downtown Atlanta, or to the AMTRAK station in Midtown Atlanta is to use the Atlanta public transportation system, MARTA (Metro Atlanta Rapid Transit Authority).